 This is the main plot point of the entire detective novel.
 The mystery defines the crime or problem, the criminal, and his/her motive.
 Usually, writers give subtle clues within the book so the audience can also think along with the detective.

 Various plot twists and incidents also affect the main mystery.
-A mystery novel is usually solved by a detective, but the protagonist’s role also affects how the mystery unfolds.
+A mystery is usually solved by a detective, but the protagonist’s role also affects how the mystery unfolds.

 Some writers give irrelevant clues to throw the audience off the radar and surprise them later with something new!